 Research Studies

 The Center for Research on People of Color (CRPC) strives to promote and expand the body of research related to people of color.
-Affiliate members of CRPC conduct multidisciplinary studies that emphasize social and physical factors related to health equity and justice.
-One of the center’s aims is to reduce health disparities among populations that have traditionally experienced poorer health outcomes and that have been underrepresented in medical research.
+Affiliate members of CRPC conduct multidisciplinary studies that emphasize research that explores many factors including but not limited to biological, psychological and social factors.
+One of the center’s aims is to improve health care among populations that have traditionally experienced poorer health outcomes and that have been underrepresented in medical research.

 Current